 One of the strong points of Medium is the ability to drive traffic.
 Because of the sheer amount of traffic the site sees, a single article that gets a lot of attention can end up sending a large number of potential visitors to a website.

 Driving traffic is one of the strongest potential ways of using Medium.
 Traffic here can be used to go to a website offering your services for sale, an e-book, or even an affiliate site.
 This is in addition to any SEO benefits or reputation building benefits that come from appearing on Medium.

 Medium can make money for marketers by being part of online promotion or SEO efforts.
 There aren’t many websites high in trust and authority that are just open to writers.
 While that is the main site versus your article URL, a link from Medium is in your control because you can write the article.

-A link from Medium might not be the strongest in the world, in terms of pure SEO punch, but it’s a link that you can build and get for yourself on a site that is recognized as an authority by Google.
+A link from Medium might not be the strongest in the world.
+At least in terms of pure SEO punch, but it’s a link that you can build and get for yourself.
+On a site that is recognized as an authority by Google.
 There’s no denying that there’s at least some value in that!

 Medium is a high-traffic platform.
-Writing well enough to get articles curated or even featured could result not only in a major boost in traffic, but also a major boost in awareness for who you are and what services you offer.
+Writing well enough to get articles curated or even featured could be big for your Medium earnings.
+Even beyond that, the boost in readers could turn into a major boost in awareness for who you are and what services you offer.

 Two Main Paths

 There are generally two main paths for making money on Medium, and it’s possible to combine the two to some extent.
 The first is the writing route.
 For individuals who are very good writers but struggle with affiliate marketing or building niche websites, Medium can be a great way to build a writing portfolio they can actually make consistent income off of.